Wargasm (video game): Plot

 The game is set in the year 2065, and the world's military forces have been transferred to the World Wide War Web in an effort to eliminate the loss of actual human life.
 Every country, whether they be a superpower or in the Third World, have been represented accordingly.
 Wars are fought through this system, and the winner of each battle takes the loser's electronic infrastructure.
 However, the system is flawed, and is prone to hacking.
 In this state of "wargasm," the world has fallen into a state of corruption.
 It is the player's duty to bring order back to the world.

 Reception

 The game received above-average reviews according to the review aggregation website GameRankings.
 Next Generation, however, said, "At the end of the day, Wargasm has a clever moniker that makes you take notice.
 But even that was stolen outright from a song by thrash girl band L7, and it's a shame the game doesn't live up to it."

+At the 1999 edition of the Milia D’Or Awards in Cannes, Wargasm won in the "Action Game" category.

+GameRevolution listed Wargasm as 14th on their list of the 50 Worst Game Names Ever.